-The investment objective of each Fund (except as provided below) cannot be changed without approval of a majority of the outstanding shares of that Fund.
-The investment objectives of Financial Square Federal Instruments Fund may be changed without shareholder approval upon sixty days' notice.
+The investment objective of each Fund cannot be changed (except as provided below) without approval of a majority of the outstanding shares of that Fund.
+The investment objectives of the Financial Square Federal Instruments Fund, Investor Tax-Exempt California Money Market Fund and Investor Tax-Exempt New York Money Market Fund may be changed without shareholder approval upon sixty days' notice.